gabrielmfern/intricate/README.md

 - add a way to send into the training process a callback closure that would be called everytime a epoch finished or even a step too with some cool info
 - make an example after doing the thing above ^, that uses that same function to plot the loss realtime using a crate like `textplots`
 - add embedding layers for text such as bag of words with an expected vocabulary size
+- add a better way to define training options as to not need to write such large code when there is no need for it